algolia/instantsearch/packages/react-instantsearch-hooks-web/README.md

 * Customize your components at will
 * Follow React principles

+Note: If you are working with React Native, or otherwise do not use the DOM, check out `react-instantsearch-hooks` instead.

 ## Installation

 React InstantSearch is available on the npm registry.
 It relies on [`algoliasearch`](https://github.com/algolia/algoliasearch-client-javascript) to communicate with Algolia APIs.